Residents win prize on People's Postcode Lottery

-Residents of a Blaenau Gwent street have bagged a generous prize in the People's Postcode Lottery.

-Those with a lottery ticket and a NP23 6BZ postcode were awarded a £1,000 win in one of the fundraising lottery's daily prize draws.
+Those with a lottery ticket and a NP11 3PG postcode were awarded a £1,000 win in one of the fundraising lottery's daily prize draws.

-The winning postcode belongs to the People's Postcode Lottery players who live in the Ebbw Vale South area of Blaenau Gwent.
+The winning postcode belongs to the People's Postcode Lottery players who live in the Crumlin area of Caerphilly.

 Subscriptions to the postcode lottery supports a range of charities across the UK.